amadeoas/Log2Output/README.md

 	filename
 		A filename for the output.

+ [-filter &lt;field_name&gt; &lt;value/from&gt; [&lt;to&gt;]]
+ 	Sets the filter of the log lines to consider.

+	field_name
+		The name of the field to filter against.

+	value/from
+		The value to equal to the field or is bigger or equal to. to
+		The value to be smaller or equal to.

  [-sort &lt;field_names&gt;]
 	Sets the order of the columns based on the fields names separated by comma.
 The field names not present will not be part of the output.